By Sofía Arroyo, SFF Executive Director

 Ancestral wisdom, held by Indigenous Elders the world over, is the knowledge gained and kept for centuries by the Indigenous Peoples of the world.
 Not only does it hold the key to our survival, but it also teaches us how to live in right and balanced relationship with everything and everyone around us.

 Being a wisdom holder is not easy.
 Most of the Indigenous communities of the world have been victims of genocide, cultural annihilation, racism, human rights abuses and cultural misappropriation.
 To be able to hold the wisdom of your Peoples, to keep it alive through ceremony and practice, to pass it onto new generations and even be generous in sharing some of that wisdom with the people outside your community, takes takes an enormous amount of dedication, determination, courage and grace.

-At Sacred Fire Foundation, we recognize the importance of the crucial work that Indigenous elders are doing in keeping their wisdom and their traditions alive.
-Our Wisdom Fellowship Award aims to honor elders who are keeping the fires of tradition burning, embodying the perspective of this time-tested knowledge that so benefits their communities and humanity at large.
+At Sacred Fire Foundation, we recognize the importance of the crucial work that Indigenous Elders are doing in keeping their wisdom and their traditions alive.
+Our Wisdom Treasure Award aims to honor Elders who are keeping the fires of tradition burning, embodying the perspective of this time-tested knowledge that so benefits their communities and humanity at large.

 If you would like to join us in celebrating ancestral wisdom and honoring Ilarion Merculieff on October 10th in California, click here to register now.
 Space is limited.